plone/training/docs/theming/theme_scratch.md

 We can start theming finally.
 Let's change some colors now.

+### Variables

+Bootstrap's variables has been mentioned in the previous chapter.
+If you need to add a variable to our `theme.scss` have a look at the definition from Bootstrap.
+They're located in  `src/plonetheme/munich/theme/node_modules/bootstrap/scss/_variables.scss`.
+We'll use some of them later.

 ### Change Colors

-Go to scss/theme.scss

-Change primary and secondary colors:
+Go to your `src/plonetheme/munich/theme/scss/theme.scss` and change the primary and secondary colors:

 ```{code-block} shell
 $primary: #456990;
 $secondary: #49BEAA;
 ```

 Watch will start the build process as soon as you save your file.
 Check out your console output.
-After it has been finished, go to your browser and reload the window.
+After the build has been finished, go to your browser and reload the window.

 ```{image} _static/scratch/plone-colors.png
 :alt: Changed Colors.